 The violin-making development to our modern instrument also has a long story

 The earliest known mural painting of the violin was created in the year 1535.
-It can be found in the Saronno Cathedral, located in Lombardy, which happens to be the region that hosts Brescia and Cremona, the two cities that had been responsible for bringing the violin to the spotlight.
+It can be found in the Saronno Cathedral, located in Lombardy, which happens to be the region that hosts Brescia and Cremona, the two cities that were responsible for bringing the violin to the spotlight.

 The design of the violin was standardized during the 16th century.
 Due to the “mass produce” of stringed instruments, Andrea Amati supposedly had to make to fill the order placed by Catherine de Medici in 1560.

 The French queen, the regent, commissioned Amati to make a variety of string instruments for the Royal Ensemble.
 The right amount is unknown, but it is thought that the scale of work required that a form and basic construction of the “modern violin” was created.

 A wooden soundbox with two F-shaped apertures.
 Tuned to perfect fifths, four strings stretched along the instrument’s neck, where they were tightened with pegs.
 These were the characteristics of Amati’s work, which he later passed on to his family, resulting in the tradition of violin-making in Cremona.